-The word cloud below shows responses to an open-ended question about priorities, with the size of the word indicating the importance and frequency of use in responses.
+See below for a word cloud showing responses to an open ended question about priorities.
 The graphic shows answers other than traffic and road issues.

 DEVELOPMENT PREFERENCE

 Participants in the survey were asked to indicate what development types they felt were missing from the County.
 The top five answers indicated a preference for small businesses, parks and recreation facilities, single family homes and agriculture and agritourism.